vavrusa/rfc-dnscomp/README.md

-## What it is
+## Abstract

-Draft proposal to use stream compression on DNS packets without breaking backwards compatibility with DNS protocol.
+This document describes an application of data compression algorithms on DNS messages with the goal of reducing message size of frequent responses.
+The client proposes compression protocol which the server may use to compress an arbitrary part of the response.

 ## See it

-The `make publish` builds a HTML version of the draft in the branch `gh-pages`, so it can be viewed at [vavrusa.github.io/rfc-dnscomp][ghpages].
+The `make publish` builds a HTML version, the branch `gh-pages` contains a built `index.html` for GitHub Pages.

+* HTML at [vavrusa.github.io/rfc-dnscomp][ghpages]
+* Data and measurements in [data](data).

-## Building
+## Build it

 Depends on [miekg/mmark][mmark] and [xml2rfc][xml2rfc].